I’ve been bottling something up, Sara Bareilles-style for two months. And today, I share.

 I also expect there will be amazing opportunities to write about the social initiatives I’m working on in this new gig.
 So I’ll still be sharing, but on my own whims rather than on a rigid, growth-oriented schedule.

-viagra 100mg On leaving Austin, go.
+generic viagra online canada On leaving Austin, go.

 In a few years, Austin may seem like a blip on the radar.
 A stop I made on my way to the West coast.
 But right now it feels monumental.